ethereum-optimism/optimism/specs/glossary.md

 [channel]: glossary.md#channel

 A channel is a sequence of [sequencer batches][sequencer-batch] (for sequential blocks) compressed together.
-The reason to group multiple batches together is simply to obtain a better compression rate.
+The reason to group multiple batches together is simply to obtain a better compression rate, hence reducing data availability costs.

 A channel can be split in [frames][channel-frame] in order to be transmitted via [batcher transactions][batcher-transaction].
 The reason to split a channel into frames is that a channel might too large to